gi-no/blog_mean_stack/article2.md

 Client-side routing is set using $stateProvider.state function.
 Add above URLs to routing with the same controller(MainCtrl) and template(main.html).
 To filter messages, we set query.
 Add "query" to "resolve" field.
 Filter by user for user messages, and filter by stars field for starred messages.

-On MongoDB, we can write query using JavaScript.
+On MongoDB, we can write queries using JavaScript.
 So, we can just transfer the query to MongoDB through Server-side API to filter messages.

 Note that if you put "/users/:userId" first on the routing, "starred" will be part of userId.
 So, put "/users/:userId/stared" before that.